theproductiveprogrammer/analyze-large-json/README.md

-# Analyze Large JSON Dumps
+# Analyse Large JSON Dumps

-This is a small utility that helps analyze large JSON dumps that cannot be loaded into most text editors or using simpler API's (like `var myjson = require('large-file.json').
+This is a small utility that helps analyse large JSON dumps that cannot be loaded into most text editors or using simpler API's (like `var myjson = require('large-file.json').

 It also handles zipped files since large JSON files can be zipped.

 ## Motivation

-I wanted to analyze a large MySQL export (in JSON) format.
+I wanted to analyse a large MySQL export (in JSON) format.
 The file size was 35 GB and it was quite difficult getting any tool to give me effective results quickly so I wrote this one.

 ## Usage: